 - Stitching tends to come apart with use

 Related: Being out in nature means taking in all that it has to offer, and that means bringing a great pair of binoculars.
 The SkyGenius 10 x 50 Full-Size Binoculars comes with its own carrying case and lens caps to keep them protected when they’re not in use.
 It has a great 10 times magnification, provides a clear image, and is extremely durable, making it perfect for any camping or hiking trip.

 Specific features: Waterproof full-grain leather, Duratread sole, rubber heel and toe guard, ATS sole technology, waterproof construction, round toe profile, EVA midsole, moisture-wicking lining, lace-up closure

 Best use: Hiking, horse riding, athletics (show jumping, team penning etc.), skiing

-Mammut Comfort Tour Mid GTX SURROUND Women
+Mammut Comfort Tour GTX Women’s Hiking Boot

-Features: Nubuck leather & soft shell fabric, built-in sonar technology, TPU insert, EVA midsole, Gore-Tex surround technology, lace closure, board lasted, lightweight liquid rubber
+Specific features: Nubuck leather & soft shell fabric, built-in sonar technology, TPU insert, EVA midsole, Gore-Tex surround technology, lace closure, board lasted, lightweight liquid rubber

 Best use: Hiking, trekking, skiing, backpacking

-With their Gore-Tex surround technology, they ensure your feet remain warm, dry and at optimal comfort alongside preventing blisters.
+With their Gore-Tex Surround technology, they ensure your feet remain warm, dry and at optimal comfort alongside preventing blisters.
 Their Nubuck leather and shell fabric provide protection against jagged roots and rocks while their IP EVA wedge, grip comfort sole and sonar technology ensure comfort and ample traction throughout the hike.